lhorie/wu-template/README.md

 ## A note on data types and implementation details

+Although the syntax looks very minimalist, there are some rules governing where certain variable types can occur.
 Templates do three types of variable binding:

 - collection binding: to bind an array or object to a template variable, the variable must appear as an attribute name on an HTML element, e.g. `<div :collection:></div>`.